ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

    :feedback_c: The comment for the second constructor in the Date class above says that the first parameter must be the year.
    :feedback_d: This matches the second constructor above with the parameters year, month, day.
    :feedback_e: Make sure the order of the parameters match the constructor signature above.

-   Given the Date class in the figure above and assuming that months in the Data class are numbered starting at 1, which of the following code segments will create a Date object for the date September 20, 2019 using the correct constructor?
+   Given the ``Date`` class in the figure above and assuming that months in the ``Date`` class are numbered starting at 1, which of the following code segments will create a ``Date`` object for the date September 20, 2019 using the correct constructor?

 This lesson introduces a lot of vocabulary, but don't worry if you don't understand everything about classes and constructors yet.
 You will learn more about how this all works in Unit 5 when you write your own classes and constructors.

 |Groupwork| Programming Challenge : Debugging
 ---------------------------------------------

 .. activecode:: challenge2-2-TurtleConstructorDebug